MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Specifies whether SharedArrayBuffers can be used in a non cross-origin-isolated context.
 A SharedArrayBuffer is a binary data buffer that can be used to create views on shared memory.
 SharedArrayBuffers have a memory access vulnerability in several popular CPUs.

-If you enable this policy, sites are allowed to use SharedArrayBuffers.
+If you enable this policy, sites are allowed to use SharedArrayBuffers with no restrictions.

-If you disable or don't configure this policy, sites are prevented from using SharedArrayBuffers.
+If you disable or don't configure this policy, sites are allowed to use SharedArrayBuffers only when cross-origin isolated.

 Microsoft Edge will require cross-origin isolation when using SharedArrayBuffers from Microsoft Edge 91 onward for Web Compatibility reasons.